xiaoyu-iid/Comp20-semester-project/Status_report_3.md

 This week we'll start using Bootstrap to make the game center page look better.

 4) We also successfully implemented the facebook login on our game page.

+#Comments by Ming
+* Seems you got the basic stuff accomplished this week, well done.